Why Chat GPT is bad for SEO content generation

 For most competitive topics, simply explaining facts and basic concepts isn’t sufficient to displace the pages at the top of the index.
 Anyone with sufficient industry knowledge can offer the same or better insights as ChatGPT.
 No matter how much you re-write AI content, it’s structurally, fundamentally incapable of creative thought.

 We return to the concepts of differentiation and quality.
-If AI content can only re-write what’s already been written, it cannot offer true differentiation.
-If its information is of questionable accuracy and lacks thoroughness, it cannot offer quality.
+If AI content can only rewrite what’s already been written, it cannot offer true differentiation.
+If its information is questionable in accuracy and lacks thoroughness, it cannot offer quality.

 Where AI CAN help with SEO